FlagOpen/FlagEmbedding/examples/finetune/README.md

 - `temperature`: It will influence the distribution of similarity scores.
 - `query_max_len`: max length for query.
 Please set it according the average length of queries in your data.
 - `passage_max_len`: max length for passage.
 Please set it according the average length of passages in your data.
 - `query_instruction_for_retrieval`: instruction for query, which will be added to each query.
+You also can set it `""` to add nothing to query.

 More training arguments please refer to [transformers.TrainingArguments](https://huggingface.co/docs/transformers/main_classes/trainer#transformers.TrainingArguments)